jhs/txn/README.md

 , create    : true          // Use missing doc IDs to create new docs , timestamps: true          // Automatic created_at and updated_at fields
 , timeout   : 5 * 60 * 1000 // Five minutes before assuming the operation failed.
-, log_level : "debug"       // Detailed output of what's going on
 }
 ```